 Pros:

-- Wide skill categories
+- Wide range of creative and digital categories

-- Transparent pricing
+- Transparent gig-based pricing

 Cons:

-- Not ideal for large-scale projects
+- Not suitable for large-scale or ongoing projects

 Read More: How to Hire Freelancers from Africa (Smart, Fast, and Without the Usual Risk)